-In the late 1940s, East Petersburg had an epidemic of typhoid fever.
-Two local physicians, Dr. Miller and Dr. Lockey, called for the water to be tested.
-State health authorities found it was contaminated because the wells were too close to sewage sources.
+East Petersburg Borough was just 75 years old in 2021, but the community dates back to nearly the time of the American Revolution.
+A farmhouse near the eastern end of the Borough was built before the war, and a nearby mill was already producing grain.
+In the late 1940’s East Petersburg had an epidemic of typhoid fever.
+Two local Physicians, Dr. Miller and Dr. Lockey, called for the water to be tested.
+State health authorities found it was contaminated because the wells were too close to the sewage sources.
 East Petersburg needed to obtain a new water source.
-A committee comprised of Virgil Spencer, Melvin Binkley and Harry Ober took charge of the project.
+A committee comprised of Virgil Spencer, Melvin Binkley, and Harry Ober took charge of the project.
 In order to establish a municipal water system, East Petersburg incorporated as a Borough on December 20, 1946.
-Its first burgess (mayor) was Melvin Binkley, and the first council president was Virgil Spencer.
+The Boroughs first Mayor was Melvin Bindley, and first Council President was Virgil Spencer.

 More information on the history of East Petersburg Borough: EAST PETERSBURG BOROUGH WALKING TOUR BROCHURE / EastPeteHistory.org

 In accordance with the provisions of Act 184 of 1986, commonly known as the Sunshine Law, notice is hereby given that the East Petersburg Borough Council will hold public meetings.
 For more information on dates and times, click here.